ClintH/ixfx-docs/src/pages/data/cleanup.md

 // Yields: [2, 4, 6, 8, 10]
 ```

-Or if a whole number is provided, it will return data of very _x_ steps:
+Or if a whole number is provided, it will return data of every _x_ steps:

 ```js
 // repl-pad#2
 // Get every third
 const sub2 = sample(list, 3);
 // Yields: [3, 6, 9]
 ```

+See also: [Generators.Sync module](https://clinth.github.io/ixfx/modules/Generators.Sync.html) contains various functions for processing a stream of data from a generator.

 ## Objects